-3. We also ask that Rushees must attend at least three Rush events to be eligible for a bid.
+3. We also ask that Rushees attend at least three Rush events to be eligible for a bid.

 3. Pledge Class

-After the new pledge class is assembled, you will begin a process called pledge education.
-Our Chapter’s pledge educator will teach you about our history, our symbols, and our values.
-In addition to your pledge educator, you will be assigned a Big Brother who will help guide you through the pledge period.
+After the new pledge class is assembled, you will begin a process called new member education.
+Our Chapter’s new member educator will teach you about our history, our symbols, and our values.
+In addition to your new member educator, you will be assigned a Big Sibling who will help guide you through the pledge period.
 Your pledge class will work together as a team on a number of projects assigned by the Chapter (the details of which are largely determined by you and your pledge class), such as a community service project, a fundraiser, a road trip to another Chapter, as well as participating in any fraternity traditions and local traditions our chapter has established.
 While the pledge process does contain a lot, we encourage you not to worry.
 It is highly flexible in nature and timing is determined largely to fit your schedules.
 We have all gone through it, many of us doing so while taking heavy course loads and working.
 It is also a lot of fun, and is a great chance to meet and get to know the brothers of our chapter, as well as your pledge class.

 While the pledge process can be intensive, it is also very rewarding.
 This is a once-in-a-lifetime opportunity for the pledge to cultivate strong bonds with his pledge class and learn what it is to be a Lambda Man.
 Pledges are assessed on their individual progress through pledge education, as well as their work as a team.
 At the end of the pledge education program, the Chapter may invite you to join the Brotherhood.